 The advantage of this scenario will be that retailers are not forced to heavily discount or even write-off merchandise, but can sell it at a regular price.
 Whatever doesn’t sell now will do in a year.

-This way, brands will lose one season of sales – but only in part. hey will have saved a lot of their clients from a dire financial situation and potential bankruptcy (which would have resulted in said clients being unable to pay brands).
+This way, brands will lose one season of sales – but only in part.
+And they will have saved a lot of their clients from a dire financial situation and potential bankruptcy (which would have resulted in said clients being unable to pay brands).
 Retailers should only have to pay interest and storage fees for 12 months.

 The Autumn/Winter season could then run as usual and losses would be minimized.
 Forcing retailers to quickly get rid of stock with heavy discounts right now will only flood the market and not generate profit in the long term.